50-year mortgage

 Frequently Asked Questions

-Q3.
-Can foreign nationals qualify for financing through America Mortgages?
+Can foreign nationals qualify for U.S. mortgage financing through America Mortgages regardless of this proposal?

-A: Yes.
-America Mortgages offers programs that allow international investors to finance U.S. property without U.S. credit or income, using global income or assets to qualify.
+Yes.
+America Mortgages offers programs that allow international investors to finance U.S. property without U.S. credit or income, using global income or assets to qualify, independent of whether the 50-year mortgage proposal moves forward.

 Secure Your U.S. Mortgage Before Rates